MateoLa/hello-plex/README.md

 # Hello Plex

-Nginx Reverse Proxy and Securing your application.
+Nginx Reverse Proxy and SSL Securing your application with Certbot

 (The example is built using a dockerized Plex server as the reverse application)